-Our second strategy relaxes the upper bound guarantee by only substituting $u_a^{\top} b$ for $q_a(b)$ in the constraint generation procedure, maintaining an efficient quadratic programming formulation there, but keeping $q_a(b)$ in the main optimization (12).
+Our second strategy relaxes the upper bound guarantee by only substituting $u_a^{\intercal}b$ for $q_a(b)$ in the constraint generation procedure, maintaining an efficient quadratic programming formulation there, but keeping $q_a(b)$ in the main optimization (12).
 This no longer guarantees an upper bound, but can still produce better approximations in practice because the bounds do not have to be artificially strengthened.

-Our final strategy side-steps optimal constraint generation entirely, and instead chooses a fixed set of belief states for the constraint set C in (12).
-In this way, the semidefinite program (12) needs to be solved only once per value iteration step.
-This strategy doesn't produce an upper bound either but the resulting approximation is fast and effective in practice.
+Our final strategy side-steps optimal constraint generation entirely, and instead chooses a fixed set of belief states for the constraint set \mathcal{C} in (12).
+In this way, the semidefinite program (12) need be solved only once per value iteration step.
+The strategy is the same as current grid based and belief point based approximations.
+This approach can be furthermore used to maintain an upper bound on the optimal value function via the interpolation methods used in current grid based approaches (Hauskrecht 2000; Zhou & Hansen 2001; Smith & Simmons 2005).